SergeakaAimate/Ontology-Lab/docs/core/Superreality-and-Its-Worlds.md

 **Date**: January 2026
 **License**: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

-> **Note**: This work resides in `/essays` because it applies the MPO-System to the largest possible domain: **the structure of being itself**.
-It is the second pillar of Ontology Lab, after the axiomatic core.
-All other investigations (physics, cognition, games) are special cases within Superreality.
-Read it not as a metaphysical speculation, but as a **protocol for world-discernment**.
+> **Note**: This work resides in `/core` because it defines a foundational pillar of the MPO-System.
+It is not metaphysical speculation, but a **protocol for world-discernment**—a method to detect when reality fractures into irreducible aspects.